Skip to Content

 EEZTire-TPMS6ATC Real Time/24x7 Tire Pressure Monitoring System - Color Monitor + 6 at Sensors

-• ■ REAL TIME/24x7 SAFETY & HIGH FUEL ECONOMY - EezTire TPMS system by EEZ RV Products is the industry leader in the RV TPMS market since 2005.
+• REAL TIME/24x7 SAFETY & HIGH FUEL ECONOMY - EezTire TPMS system by EEZ RV Products is the industry leader in the RV TPMS market since 2005.
 It...

 This is one piece of gear we wouldn’t be without.
 Period.
 Have a look at our video about our EEZ Tire system for more information about how it works and why it’s so important:

-5: RVLock Keyless Entry System
+RVLock Keyless Entry System

-In fact, if it’s time to replace an RV door lock on your rig, first see our post on how to repair, replace, and install an RV door latch, and then consider installing an RVLock Keyless Entry System.
+A keyless entry system for your RV is another one of those fantastic motorhome accessories you’ll wonder why you didn’t install sooner.
+In fact, if it’s time to replace the door lock on your rig, first see our post on how to repair, replace, and install an RV door latch, and then consider installing an RVLock Keyless Entry System.

 Keyless entry systems are more than a matter of convenience.
 They can also be a matter of safety, allowing you to unlock your RV door when returning to your motorhome as you approach the rig after an evening out, for example, rather than needing to fiddle around with your key in the dark.
+If it’s time to repair or replace a lock, a system like this is worth considering if a model is available for your particular door lock style.

-6: Acuva UV-LED Water Purification System
+Acuva UV-LED Water Purification System

 If you want safe drinking water in your RV, the Acuva system is the one we use and recommend.
 But rather than cover all the details here, we invite you to check out our previous Acuva posts:

-7: RV Surge Protector
+RV Surge Protector

 Most RVers are aware that surge protectors are a key motorhome accessory.
 But there are “surge protectors” and then there are surge protectors!
-We’re featuring this one because our experience with it confirms that it’s a beast (the 50 amp units offer 4800 joules of spike/surge protection – a first in its class).
+We’re featuring this one because our experience with it confirms that it’s a beast (the 50 amp units offer 4,800 joules of spike/surge protection – a first in its class).
 That’s surge protection.

 While it may appear to be expensive at first glance, the Hughes Power Watchdog offers much more than best-in-class surge protection, and it’s quite possibly the last RV surge protector you’ll ever need to buy.
 Why?
 The surge protection module is replaceable.
 An industry first!
+Even if a destructive surge were to damage your Watchdog, you wouldn’t have to throw it out and buy a new one because you could simply replace the module.
+Ans, since the module is small and easy to ship, it’s easier to get when you’re out on the road.

-Not only that, but if your surge protection module is fully consumed during the first two years after purchase (surge modules do have a lifespan), Hughes Autoformers will give you one free replacement module.
+Not only that, but if your surge protection module is entirely consumed during the first two years after purchase (surge modules do have a lifespan), Hughes Autoformers will give you one free replacement module.
 Thereafter, it’ll only cost you (depending on your model) the price of the surge module itself.

 Motorhome accessories like this Power Watchdog help protect our RV.

-Our Hughes Autoformer and Power Watchdog are an integral part of our electrical safety system.
+Our Hughes Autoformer and Power Watchdog have been an integral part of our electrical safety system.
 We wouldn’t be without the Power Watchdog for its best-in-class surge protection and other great features that protect our entire electrical system.
 Both the Hughes Autoformer and Power Watchdog are also available in 30-amp models.

 Hughes says their Power Watchdog is the most advanced RV electrical system protection on the market, and it’s easy to see why once you set it up and start using it.
 Here’s how it works:

-At your campsite, you’ll turn off the power at the shore power pedestal, and plug your RV into the Watchdog.
-Next, plug the Watchdog into the power pedestal, and turn on the shore power.
+• At your campsite, you’ll turn off the power at the shore power pedestal and plug your RV into the Watchdog.
+Next, plug the Watchdog into the power pedestal and turn on the shore power.
 It’s that easy.

-If the Watchdog detects no issues with the shore power or the wiring that supplies the power, the face of the Watchdog unit will turn white, close an internal breaker, and send safe power to your RV.
+• If the Watchdog detects no issues with the shore power or the wiring that supplies the power, the face of the Watchdog unit will turn white, close an internal breaker, and send safe power to your RV.
 And it only takes a few seconds to complete the analysis and turn power on to your RV, rather than the 2-plus minutes other systems require.

-If the Watchdog detects a problem with the power or wiring, the face of the unit will turn red and won’t send the potentially damaging power to your RV.
+• If the Watchdog detects a problem with the power or wiring, the face of the unit will turn red and won’t send the potentially damaging power to your RV.

 You can also pair the unit with your smartphone and see how much power your RV is drawing.
 You could even turn off all power-consuming devices and appliances in your rig and then turn them on one at a time to see how much power each item is drawing.
 It’s a great way to perform a “power audit” on your rig before upgrading to lithium batteries or adding solar to your RV, so you can properly plan the size of both systems.